How To Fail In Scotland

 Today, only a few boats seem remotely functional, with only the presence of nets and traps suggesting that Geordie-Boy might actually get its hull wet.

-All in all, it was fair to say that outside of the ferry to Orkney, Thurso didn’t offer much to justify a 4-hour train ride.
+It was fair to say that outside of the ferry to Orkney, Thurso didn’t have much to offer.

 The ferry itself left from Scrabster, which is a couple of kilometres outside of town.